-- Type 2 (The Helper) and type 6 have great relationships even though they prioritize different qualities.
+- Type 2 (The Helper) and type 6 have great relationships despite prioritizing different qualities.
 Type 2s aim to please and foster more intimacy and positivity, while type 6 tries to maintain a secure and prosperous relationship.
 However, 2s and 6s need to do their best to control their emotions and autonomy.
 Otherwise, these two Enneagram types can push each other away.

-- Type 3 (The Achiever) and type 6 are known to work well as a team.
+- Type 3 (The Achiever) and type 6 work well as a team.
 3s are highly confident and optimistic, while 6s are grounded and realistic.
-Both types are hard workers so that they can achieve their dreams together.
+Both types are hard workers, so they can achieve their dreams together.
 However, 3s and 6s have similar weak traits, which can cause the two types to become worn down by the other.

-- Type 4 (The Individualist) and type 6 are both very empathetic Enneagram types, which usually bring these types together in a relationship.
+- Type 4 (The Individualist) and type 6 are very empathetic Enneagram types, which usually bring these types together in a relationship.
 Together, a type 4 and a 6 are supportive of one another.
 A type 4 will often talk about their inner feelings and emotions, and a type 6 will be there to listen.
-However, since both of these types seek security and reassurance from one another, they may try to “test” the other to make sure that they are loyal.
+However, since both of these types seek security and reassurance from one another, they may try to “test” the other to ensure they are loyal.

-- Type 5 (The Investigator) and type 6 are both in the Head Triad, which brings hard work and attention to detail in the relationship.
+- Type 5 (The Investigator) and type 6 are both in the Head Triad, bringing hard work and attention to detail to the relationship.
 Type 5s are a bit more sure of themselves, which attracts type 6s to trust them.
 Even though both 5s and 6s lead with their minds, they are different in accepting or rejecting ideas or authorities, which can cause problems between the two types.

 - Type 7 (The Enthusiast) is also in the Head Triad along with type sixes.
-Even though these two types can counterbalance each other, sometimes they can have a hard time understanding one another because type 7 will be more optimistic about ideas, whereas type 6 will be more realistic.
-Type 7 is more visionary while type 6 is more practical, but both of these traits make a great team because type 7 can use their creativity, and type 6 can use their practical senses to keep the type 7 more grounded.
+Even though these two types can counterbalance each other, sometimes they can have difficulty understanding one another because type 7 will be more optimistic about ideas, whereas type 6 will be more realistic.
+Type 7 is more visionary while type 6 is more practical, but both traits make a great team because type 7 can use their creativity, and type 6 can use their practical senses to keep the type 7 more grounded.

-- Type 8 (The Challenger) and type 6 can be skeptical of the world around them, bringing them together.
+- Type 8 (The Challenger) and type 6 can be skeptical of the world, bringing them together.
 Type 8 is much more direct and willing to make decisions, and type 6s gladly support their efforts.
 However, since 8s are more decisive, they can become worn out with a 6’s indecisiveness.

 - The final Enneagram type 9 (Peacemaker) and type 6 both want security in relationships, which is why this is a ubiquitous pairing.
 They both tend to be easy-going types, but 9’s will be more optimistic, and type 6’s can be more skeptical.
 However, since they are both people-pleasers, sometimes these two types may drift apart by fulfilling social roles.

 In a career, type 6s need a job where they can give and receive security.
-6s also thrive off of responsibility, commitment, stability, and understanding others.
+6s also thrive on responsibility, commitment, stability, and understanding of others.
 Some of the best occupations for enneagram type 6s are: